vendi-advertising/vendi-starter-theme/README.md

   * Added ACF Theme Options with a tab for global JavaScript
   * Content Components are now standard
   * Upgraded reset to [more modern](https://piccalil.li/blog/a-modern-css-reset/)
+  * Disabled ACF-E CPTs, taxonomies and options, use YAML and PHP instead
+  * CPT YAML file now supports taxonomies to a limited degree

 ## Version 2021 changes
   * Added theme support for HTML5 [style and script](https://github.com/vendi-advertising/vendi-starter-theme/commit/12122a0a1b43b997c0c78d85208947129334ade3)